Liverpool loanee Awoniyi reflects on his near-death experience after head collision | Goal.com

 Awoniyi was immediately rushed to the hospital, where he spent a night, and after a test was carried out it was revealed he suffered a severe concussion.

 "The doctor told me it's really strange.
-They said the way I was coming down, I should [have gone] down with my head.
+They said the way I was coming down, I should [have gone come] down with my head.
 If I had gone down directly with my head, it would have been a different story,” Awoniyi told ESPN.

 "They said they were surprised because I was already [passed] out in the air but I was lucky that the first thing that happened was my feet hitting the ground, then my shoulder also, before my head.